apache/flink/docs/tutorials/datastream_api.md

 #### POJOs

-A POJO (plain old Java object) is any Java class that
+Flink recognizes a data type as a POJO type (and allows “by-name” field referencing) if the following conditions are fulfilled:

+- The class is public and standalone (no non-static inner class)
-- has an empty default constructor
+- The class has a public no-argument constructor
-- all fields are either
-  - public, or
-  - have a default getter and setter
+- All non-static, non-transient fields in the class (and all superclasses) are either public (and non-final) or have public getter- and setter- methods that follow the Java beans naming conventions for getters and setters.

 Example: